pd007/healthapp/README.md

 # Health App
-*is an iOS app that receives health information from patients and displays result for doctor to see.
+An iOS app that receives health information from patients and displays result for doctor to see.

 ***